 - Unattended grades are not to be left in the hallway or classroom for the student to pick up.
 When student work is being returned, the instructor must be present and give the grade/work to the student.

-- Giving a student an incomplete grade (I) is discourged, and should be given only because of an unavoidable situation (such as a severe illness).
+- Giving a student an incomplete grade (I) is discouraged, and should be given only because of an unavoidable situation (such as a severe illness).

 Assigning a Grade of Incomplete:

 A grade of “I” (incomplete) is assigned only in truly extenuating circumstances and only if the student has completed most (minimum of 2/3) of the work required for the course.
-For the sake of both you and the student, the terms for such an agreement must be spelled out in writing, clearly and in detail, and an Incomplete Grade Form must be filled out and turned in to Records.
+For the sake of both you and the student, the terms for such an agreement must be spelled out in writing, clearly and in detail, and an Incomplete Grade Form must be filled out and turned in.
+Please follow the Electronic Incomplete Grade Instructions.
 You enter a letter grade of “I” in Banner.
 Obviously, you should not enter into an agreement to give an incomplete grade if you are not returning to teach at the university.
-When the student completes the work, you need to assign a grade and enter the new grade on a Grade Change Form that you send to the dean.
-If the student does not complete the work specified in the agreement in the time that was agreed to, you also fill out and send to the dean a Grade Change Form.
-This time the grade is from I to F. Incomplete Grade Forms are available from the Records Office.
+When the student completes the work, you need to assign a grade and enter the new grade on a Grade Change Form.

 Procedure for Failing Grades: